Francesco215/autoregressive_diffusion/README.md

 - The architecture, the training and the reverse-diffusion process is a generalization of what can be found on the paper ["Analyzing and Improving the Training Dynamics of Diffusion Models"](https://arxiv.org/abs/2312.02696)

 ## Comparison with other types of models
-To this day 3 main tecniques have been used to generate a sequence of frames (image taken from [the DIAMOND paper](https://arxiv.org/pdf/2405.12399))
+To this day 3 main techniques have been used to generate a sequence of frames (image taken from [the DIAMOND paper](https://arxiv.org/pdf/2405.12399))
 ![](readme_images/training_regimes.png)

 All of them have deal-breaking problems:

-1. *__The Diffusion for video generation__* can only effectively generate video of fixed time duration, and it's of no use for world-modelling.
+1. *__The Diffusion for video generation__* can only effectively generate videos of fixed time duration, and it's of no use for world-modelling.

 2. *__The Frame-stacking architecture__* can't attend in an effective way to previous frames, so it suffers from severe amnesia.

 3. *__The Cross-attention architecture__* is the one that makes most sense.
 However, it's extremely inefficient during training because cost per sample increases linearly with the number of context frames.

 ### This model has all of the strenghs and none of the weakness of all of the above.
-1. It is sample efficient like diffusion video generation. __On top of that__ it can be used for world-modelling.
+1. It is sample efficient like diffusion video generation. __On top of that__ it can generate videos of any length and can be used for world-modelling.

-2. It implicitly employs Frame-stacking because it uses 3D convolutional layers-- They can be thought as stacking frames channel-wise and then doing 2D convoluions. __On top of that__ it doesn't suffer from amnesia because it can attend all of the previous frames with the attention mechanism.
+2. It implicitly employs Frame-stacking because it uses 3D convolutional layers-- They can be thought as stacking frames channel-wise and then doing 2D convolutions. __On top of that__ it doesn't suffer from amnesia because it can attend all of the previous frames with the attention mechanism.

 3. It can attend to all of the previous frames. __On top of that__ It $N$ times more efficient during training (where $N$ is the number of frames in the context) because it is sample efficient.